bradbowes/tiger/readme.md

 # Differences from the Tiger book

-- program can be more than one expression.
-Expressions are executed in order until end of file.
 - semicolon is an expression terminator rather than separator and may also appear at the end of a sequence.
 - semicolons are optional but may change the meaning of a program, for